Can you tell me how your posters are printed?

 When you update your posters, is there a discount for current owners?

 Unfortunately, no. We have tried to come up with a program that would work but it simply is not cost effective.
 Each iteration of our prints represent a snapshot in time, much like a world map.
 Change is inevitable.
 Updating our prints is a natural cycle and we try to make each unique in some way.

 I’ve seen other ballpark related prints that are much more expensive than yours?
 What gives?

 We cannot speak for other artists.
 THIRTY81 prints are priced competitively yet, we believe, fairly based on what other comparable prints generally sell for.
-Limited edition prints and smaller runs are generally priced higher due to limited availability and/or higher cost of production.
+Limited edition prints and smaller runs are may be priced higher due to limited availability and/or higher cost of production.
 Because we sell direct and control every aspect of production and shipping (we personally and proudly pack and ship every print we sell) we are able to keep costs minimized.
-Besides, we want folks to be able to afford and enjoy our prints.
-That’s the whole point!
+Besides, we want folks to be able to afford and enjoy our prints!

 Likewise, we do not distribute our prints at wholesale.
 If you see a THIRTY81 print or design offered anywhere besides our website, via one of our Kickstarter campaigns, social media sites, or other official source they are not genuine or they are being offered second hand.

 We are passionate about what we do.
 More importantly, we are committed to running an honest small business and we are grateful for your kind support.